English ivy English ivy, a common Blue Mountains environmental weed

 A copy of this list can be found here: BMCC DCP 2015 Weeds List.pdf - please feel free to share it with friends and family.

-For weed illustrations, management techniques and garden management advice, consult BMCC and its Bushcare resources (https://www.bmcc.nsw.gov.au/weed-management/priority-weeds-list and https://weedsbluemountains.org.au/).
+For colour weed illustrations, management techniques and garden management advice, consult these BMCC resources: Weeds Information Booklet 2024 and https://weedsbluemountains.org.au.

-The Society’s Bushcare Officer may be able to help with plant identification and advice on weed management (https://bluemountains.org.au/office-holders.shtml).
+The Society’s Bushcare Officer may be able to help with plant identification and advice on weed control (https://bluemountains.org.au/office-holders.shtml).

 Professional arborists, bush regenerators and horticulturalists may also be able to offer advice with plant identification and management.
 They may charge a fee.

-Always consult Blue Mountains City Council, professional arborists, bush regenerators and horticulturalists before undertaking tree management works or major landscaping on your property.
+Always consult Blue Mountains City Council before undertaking tree management works or major landscaping on your property.

 Thank you for considering the environmental weed management advice offered by the Society.
 Please note that Blue Mountains Conservation Society is a volunteer environmental organisation.
 Members of the Management Committee are volunteers and do not claim to offer professional standard advice.
 If in doubt about your particular matter of concern, please seek professional advice.